fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

 Use the following steps to complete this section of the exercise:

-1. Download the starter code from the following URL: [Access local files asynchronously - exercise code projects](https://github.com/MicrosoftLearning/mslearn-develop-oop-csharp/raw/refs/heads/main/DownloadableCodeProjects/Downloads/LP6SampleApps.zip)
+1. Download the starter code from the following URL: [Implement delegates in a C# app - exercise code projects](https://github.com/MicrosoftLearning/mslearn-develop-oop-csharp/raw/refs/heads/main/DownloadableCodeProjects/Downloads/LP6SampleApps.zip)

-1. Extract the contents of the LP5SampleApps.zip file to a folder location on your computer.
+1. Extract the contents of the LP6SampleApps.zip file to a folder location on your computer.

     For example, if your running Windows, you can extract the file contents to your Desktop folder.